Shivugoyal2210/TradeHive.github.io/README.md

 TradeHive, Inc.
 Connecting Importers and Exporters.
 Seamlessly.
 Globally.
 Intelligently.
+🌍 About TradeHive

 TradeHive, Inc. is a technology company building digital infrastructure to simplify and modernize global trade.

 Our platform connects verified importers and exporters, enabling efficient discovery, communication, and transaction workflows across borders.

-We focus on reducing friction in international trade by combining data-driven matching, compliance-aware workflows, and secure communication tools into a single, unified platform.
+We focus on reducing friction in international trade by combining:

+Data-driven matching

+Compliance-aware workflows

+Secure communication tools

+All within a single, unified platform.

-🌍 What We Do
+💼 What We Do

 TradeHive provides a digital marketplace and tooling layer for global trade participants, including:

-Importer and exporter discovery and matching
+Importer and exporter discovery & matching

 Supplier and buyer profiling

 Trade communication and coordination tools

-Compliance-conscious onboarding and verification
+Compliance-conscious onboarding & verification

 Scalable infrastructure for cross-border commerce